chipsalliance/firrtl-spec/spec.md

  wdata: T, wmask: M}
 ```

-A readwrite port is a single port that, on a given cycle, can be used either as
-a read or a write port.
-If the readwrite port is not in write mode (the
+A readwrite port is a single port that, on a given cycle, can be used either as a read or a write port.
-`wmode`{.firrtl} field is low), then the `rdata`{.firrtl}, `addr`{.firrtl},
-`en`{.firrtl}, and `clk`{.firrtl} fields constitute its read port fields, and
+If the readwrite port is not in write mode (the `wmode`{.firrtl} field is low), then the `rdata`{.firrtl}, `addr`{.firrtl}, `en`{.firrtl}, and `clk`{.firrtl} fields constitute its read port fields, and should be used accordingly.
-should be used accordingly.
-If the readwrite port is in write mode (the
-`wmode`{.firrtl} field is high), then the `wdata`{.firrtl}, `wmask`{.firrtl},
-`addr`{.firrtl}, `en`{.firrtl}, and `clk`{.firrtl} fields constitute its write
-port fields, and should be used accordingly.
+If the readwrite port is in write mode (the `wmode`{.firrtl} field is high), then the `wdata`{.firrtl}, `wmask`{.firrtl}, `addr`{.firrtl}, `en`{.firrtl}, and `clk`{.firrtl} fields constitute its write port fields, and should be used accordingly.

 ### Read Under Write Behavior

-The read-under-write flag indicates the value held on a read port's
-`data`{.firrtl} field if its memory location is written to while it is reading.
+The read-under-write flag indicates the value held on a read port's `data`{.firrtl} field if its memory location is written to while it is reading.
-The flag may take on three settings: `old`{.firrtl}, `new`{.firrtl}, and
+The flag may take on three settings: `old`{.firrtl}, `new`{.firrtl}, and `undefined`{.firrtl}.
-`undefined`{.firrtl}.

-If the read-under-write flag is set to `old`{.firrtl}, then a read port always
-returns the value existing in the memory on the same cycle that the read was
+If the read-under-write flag is set to `old`{.firrtl}, then a read port always returns the value existing in the memory on the same cycle that the read was requested.
-requested.

-Assuming that a combinational read always returns the value stored in the memory
-(no write forwarding), then intuitively, this is modeled as a combinational read
-from the memory that is then delayed by the appropriate read latency.
+Assuming that a combinational read always returns the value stored in the memory (no write forwarding), then intuitively, this is modeled as a combinational read from the memory that is then delayed by the appropriate read latency.

-If the read-under-write flag is set to `new`{.firrtl}, then a read port always
-returns the value existing in the memory on the same cycle that the read was
+If the read-under-write flag is set to `new`{.firrtl}, then a read port always returns the value existing in the memory on the same cycle that the read was made available.
-made available.
-Intuitively, this is modeled as a combinational read from the
-memory after delaying the read address by the appropriate read latency.
+Intuitively, this is modeled as a combinational read from the memory after delaying the read address by the appropriate read latency.

-If the read-under-write flag is set to `undefined`{.firrtl}, then the value held
-by the read port after the appropriate read latency is undefined.
+If the read-under-write flag is set to `undefined`{.firrtl}, then the value held by the read port after the appropriate read latency is undefined.

-For the purpose of defining such collisions, an "active write port" is a write
-port or a readwrite port that is used to initiate a write operation on a given
-clock edge, where `en`{.firrtl} is set and, for a readwriter, `wmode`{.firrtl}
+For the purpose of defining such collisions, an "active write port" is a write port or a readwrite port that is used to initiate a write operation on a given clock edge, where `en`{.firrtl} is set and, for a readwriter, `wmode`{.firrtl} is set.
-is set.
-An "active read port" is a read port or a readwrite port that is used to
-initiate a read operation on a given clock edge, where `en`{.firrtl} is set and,
-for a readwriter, `wmode`{.firrtl} is not set.
-Each operation is defined to be
+An "active read port" is a read port or a readwrite port that is used to initiate a read operation on a given clock edge, where `en`{.firrtl} is set and, for a readwriter, `wmode`{.firrtl} is not set.
-"active" for the number of cycles set by its corresponding latency, starting
-from the cycle where its inputs were provided to its associated port.
-Note that
+Each operation is defined to be "active" for the number of cycles set by its corresponding latency, starting from the cycle where its inputs were provided to its associated port.
-this excludes combinational reads, which are simply modeled as combinationally
-selecting from stored values
+Note that this excludes combinational reads, which are simply modeled as combinationally selecting from stored values.

-For memories with independently clocked ports, a collision between a read
-operation and a write operation with independent clocks is defined to occur when
-the address of an active write port and the address of an active read port are
-the same for overlapping clock periods, or when any portion of a read operation
-overlaps part of a write operation with a matching addresses.
-In such cases, the
+For memories with independently clocked ports, a collision between a read operation and a write operation with independent clocks is defined to occur when the address of an active write port and the address of an active read port are the same for overlapping clock periods, or when any portion of a read operation overlaps part of a write operation with a matching addresses.
-data that is read out of the read port is undefined.
+In such cases, the data that is read out of the read port is undefined.

 ### Write Under Write Behavior

-In all cases, if a memory location is written to by more than one port on the
-same cycle, the stored value is undefined.
+In all cases, if a memory location is written to by more than one port on the same cycle, the stored value is undefined.

 ### Constant memory type

-A memory with a constant data-type represents a ROM and may not have
+A memory with a constant data-type represents a ROM and may not have write-ports.
-write-ports.
-It is beyond the scope of this specification how ROMs are
+It is beyond the scope of this specification how ROMs are initialized.
-initialized.

 ## Instances

 FIRRTL modules are instantiated with the instance statement.
-The following
-example demonstrates creating an instance named `myinstance`{.firrtl} of the
-`MyModule`{.firrtl} module within the top level module `Top`{.firrtl}.
+The following example demonstrates creating an instance named `myinstance`{.firrtl} of the `MyModule`{.firrtl} module within the top level module `Top`{.firrtl}.

 ``` firrtl
 circuit :